yyl88/GenerativeDenseUNet/README.md

 I was inspired by this repo which is worth looking into: https://github.com/microsoft/seismic-deeplearning

 ![alt text](https://github.com/jgcastro89/GenerativeDenseUNet/blob/main/screenshots/latentspace_vs_model_output.jpg)
 Left: 4D vectors (latent space/embeddings) that are fed into the RBF layer.
 Right: Corresponding model output.
 Each pixel here corresponds to a 4D vector in the tetrahedron on the left.
 Both are color coded by label.
-For a nice introduction ot ternary/tetrahedron plots, check out this awesome blog: https://www.cyentia.com/ternary-plots-for-visualizing-3d-data/
+For a nice introduction to ternary/tetrahedron plots, check out this awesome blog: https://www.cyentia.com/ternary-plots-for-visualizing-3d-data/

 Papers: "Densely Connected Convolutional Networks", "U-Net: Convolutional Networks for Biomedical Image Segmentation",